This website uses cookies to improve your experience. We\'ll assume you\'re ok with this, but you can opt-out if you wish. Read More

 AIA Colorado seeks member volunteers to serve on committees that embody the mission, vision, and values of the organization.

-Volunteering with AIA Colorado is a great way to use leadership skills, meet like-minded colleagues, expand your network, and help shape the profession.
-We encourage candidates from a variety of perspectives and backgrounds including career stage, firm size, practice type, location, and personal demographics.
+Volunteering with AIA Colorado is an opportunity to develop leadership skills, expand your professional network, contribute to the advancement of the profession, and help shape meaningful programs and conversations across Colorado.
+We encourage candidates from a wide range of perspectives and backgrounds including career stage, firm size, practice type, geography, lived experience, and personal identity.

 Volunteer applications for 2027 will open November 1, 2026.

-Some groups will be led by two Co-Leads.
-Some groups will be guided by a leadership council that includes a Chair, Vice Chair (or Co-Chair), and Secretary.
-Additionally, two or more At-Large Members may be appointed.
+Some groups are led by two Co-Leads, while others are guided by a leadership council that may include a Chair, Vice Chair (or Co-Chair), Secretary, and At-Large Members.

 Ongoing Communications

 Each committee plays a vital role in providing insight and value to the entire AIA Colorado membership, not only those directly involved in the group.
-Throughout the year, committees will be asked to share updates with the broader community through brief summaries of their discussions, articles, webinars, or events.
+Throughout the year, committees may be asked to:

 The Academy of Architecture for Health Knowledge Community provides educational and networking opportunities for members who work on healthcare projects and seek to advance this rapidly evolving area of practice.
 AIA Colorado members interesting in attending these events need not complete this volunteer application.
 The steering committee includes a Chair, Vice Chair (or Co-Chair), and Secretary.
 Additionally, two or more At-Large Members may be appointed.